Enterprise Asset Management

 Organizational and commercial data

 The assets mapped in the system are linked to organizational data in subsequent processes.
 In this way, each asset receives an exact location from the building, floor, room, etc. In addition, an asset is usually issued to an employee and assigned to him or her.
 Or it is stored.
-This is always associated with an assignment to company code and cost center.
+This is always associated with an assignment to the company code and cost center.

 Asset.Desk provides an overview of the accumulated costs of an asset at any time.
 The stored company codes and cost centers also allow a targeted view and an allocation of internal costs at any time.

 Contract management is also an essential part of the EAM, as contracts are the basis for the procurement, guarantee, and operation of assets.
-This applies to computers, monitors, and licenses as well as to machines, apparatus, and vehicles.
+This applies to computers, monitors, and licenses as well as machines, apparatus, and vehicles.

 Using Asset.Desk’s contract management, you can record the different contract types, maintain terms and guarantees, activate resubmissions, add extension durations, etc. With the payment plan per contract, the cost side can be mapped.
 In addition, the required financial requirements from contracts can be determined for the future.